softlinkprotocol/curve-docs/docs/dao-gauges.rst

 The value of :math:`I_{is}` is recorded at any point any user deposits or withdraws, as well as every time the rate :math:`r^{\prime}` changes (either due to weight change or change of mining epoch).

-When a user deposits or withdraws, the change in :math:`I_u` can be calculated as the current (before user's action) value of :math:`I_{is}` multiplied by the pre-action user's balance, and sumed up across user's balances: :math:`$I_u(t_k) =\sum_k b_u(t_k) \left[I_{is}(t_k) - I_{is}(t_{k-1})\right].` The per-user integral is possible to repalce with this sum because :math:`b_u(t)` changed for all times between :math:`t_{k-1}` and :math:`t_k`.
+When a user deposits or withdraws, the change in :math:`I_u` can be calculated as the current (before user's action) value of :math:`I_{is}` multiplied by the pre-action user's balance, and sumed up across the user's balances: :math:`$I_u(t_k) =\sum_k b_u(t_k) \left[I_{is}(t_k) - I_{is}(t_{k-1})\right].` The per-user integral is possible to repalce with this sum because :math:`b_u(t)` changed for all times between :math:`t_{k-1}` and :math:`t_k`.

 .. _dao-gauges-boost:

 Boosting
 --------

 In order to incentivize users to participate in governance, and additionally create stickiness for liquidity, we implement the following mechanism.
-A User's balance, counted in the liquidity gauge, gets boosted by users locking CRV tokens in :ref:`Voting Escrow<dao-vecrv>` contract, depending on their vote weight :math:`w_i`: :math:`b_u^* = \min\left( 0.4\,b_u + 0.6\,S\frac{w_i}{W},\, b_u \right).` The value of :math:`w_i` is taken at the time user performs any action (deposit, withdrawal, withdrawal of minted CRV tokens) and is applied until the next action this user performs.
+A user's balance, counted in the liquidity gauge, gets boosted by users locking CRV tokens in :ref:`Voting Escrow<dao-vecrv>` contract, depending on their vote weight :math:`w_i`: :math:`b_u^* = \min\left( 0.4\,b_u + 0.6\,S\frac{w_i}{W},\, b_u \right).` The value of :math:`w_i` is taken at the time the user performs any action (deposit, withdrawal, withdrawal of minted CRV tokens) and is applied until the next action this user performs.

 If no users vote-lock any CRV (or simply don't have any), the inflation will simply be distributed proportionally to the liquidity :math:`b_u` each one of them provided.
-However, if a user stakes much enough CRV, he is able to boost his stream of CRV by up to factor of 2.5 (reducing it slightly for all users who are not doing that).
+However, if a user stakes enough CRV, they are able to boost their stream of CRV by up to factor of 2.5 (reducing it slightly for all users who are not doing that).

-Implementation details are such that a user gets the boost actual at the time of the last action or checkpoint.
+Implementation details are such that a user gets the boost at the time of the last action or checkpoint.
 Since the voting power decreases with time, it is favorable for users to apply a boost and do no further actions until they vote-lock more tokens.
-However, once vote-lock expires, everyone can "kick" the user by creating a checkpoint for that user and, essentially, resetting the user to no boost if they have no voting power at that point already.
+However, once the vote-lock expires, everyone can "kick" the user by creating a checkpoint for that user and, essentially, resetting the user to no boost if they have no voting power at that point already.

 Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the guage for the full year).
 If that ever happens, the abandoned gauge gets less CRV.

 Gauge Weight Voting
 -------------------

 Users can allocate their veCRV towards one or more liquidity gauges.
 Gauges receive a fraction of newly minted CRV tokens proportional to how much veCRV the gauge is allocated.
-Each user a veCRV balance can change his/her preference at any time.
+Each user with a veCRV balance can change their preference at any time.

 When a user applies a new weight vote, it gets applied at the start of the next epoch week.
 The weight vote for any one gauge cannot be changed more often than once in 10 days.